Here’s a little twist on basic falafels which are great for dipping and sharing. Fried falafel samosas.

 I’ve made these samosas so they’re easy to make with ingredients that are easy to buy but they really do taste amazing!
 You can dip them in hummus or sour cream mixed with chives or just eat them as they are.

-If you use tortilla wraps, it gives the samosa a more bready texture.
+Using tortilla wraps for these samosas is an alternative to making your own samosa pastry but it’s a quick and simple option when you want a snack in a hurry.
+If you use tortilla wraps, it gives the samosa a more bready texture than your traditional crunchier samosa.
 But, it makes it a little more like eating it in a wrap, which is just how I love falafels!

 How to Fold Samosas

-In the photo below you will find a little guide on how to fold the samosa.
+In the photo below you will find a little guide on how to fold the samosa, I’ve set out the folds in a step by step guide, starting with the strips of tortilla wrap, I’ve detailed these steps in the recipe guide itself for a little more explanation.
 It’s like a little origami project for the kitchen.
 Once you get the hang of it, it’s really simple.

 The kids really enjoyed these since it served their chickpea addiction well!
 They also loved making them too, sneaking little mouthfuls of falafel mixture as we went.